aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

 -----
 add in my macro for silindrile gearswap all macro job pld brd drk dnc geo rdm cor bst

-aminon ws macro
+name ws start with A like Asavage or Aruda and other ws aminon ws macro

 /attack on